-She has received numerous award and honors and has appeared on news outlets such as CNN, Fox News, MSNBC and C-Span.
-She has been featured in The Washington Post, Jackson Clarion Ledger, Jet Magazine, Marie Claire, Essence Magazine and The Mississippi Business Journal.
-She is also a published author in, Voices of Historical and Contemporary Black American Pioneers Vol. 2.
-Mrs. Toney was featured in the May 2005 issue of Essence Magazine as one of the “50 Most Remarkable Women in the World.”
+She has received numerous awards and honors, and has appeared on news outlets such as CNN, Fox News, MSNBC and C-Span.
+She has been featured in The Washington Post, Jackson Clarion Ledger, Jet, Marie Claire, Essence and The Mississippi Business Journal.
+She is also a published author in Voices of Historical and Contemporary Black American Pioneers Vol. 2.
+Mrs. Toney was featured in the May 2005 issue of Essence as one of the “50 Most Remarkable Women in the World.”

 Mrs. Toney earned a Bachelor of Arts degree in Sociology from Spelman College in Atlanta.
 She earned her law degree from the Tulane University School of Law.
 She has held and continues to hold several notable positions.
 She is a member of the Mississippi Bar Association, the Magnolia Bar Association, the Washington County Bar Association, and alumni of the Young Elected Officials Network.
 She also served as past president of the National Conference of Black Mayors, and as past chair of the EPA Local Government Advisory Committee.

 She enjoys reading, and is an avid runner, having completed a marathon, triathlon and numerous other races.
 She is a member of Alpha Kappa Alpha Sorority, Inc., and an active member of New Living Way Christian Fellowship Church in Greenville.